pobsaeng/spring-rabbitmq-services/README.md

 #### 3. Run `start_app2.sh` located in the spring-spring-receiver folder to start app2.

-#### Grant execute permission to the owner of the file with this command:
+#### If you encounter permission issues, grant execute permission to the owner of the file with this command:
 ```dockerfile
 chmod +x start_app1.sh
 chmod +x start_app2.sh